jeremymcwilliams/intro-to-R-2020-2/README.md

 * Once the project loads, run `install.packages("tidyverse")` in the console.

-#### To get started, click "intro-tutorial.Rmd" in the files window, and then minimize the console window.
+#### To get started, click "notebook.Rmd" in the files window, and then minimize the console window.